 Epcot Coral Reef Restaurant

-This is one of the most expensive of the Disney Epcot restaurants, but it still only uses one Dining Credit if you are on the Disney Dining Plan.
+Coral Reef is one of the most expensive of the Disney Epcot restaurants.
+However, it still only uses one Dining Credit if you are on the Disney Dining Plan.
 This means it is a great value if you are using the Disney Dining Plan.

 Always ask if you can be seated next to the aquarium.
 If there is an extra short waiting time we suggest that you tough it out and wait for the best seats in the house.